Public Policy for the Greater Good

 - Leading on Regenerative Agriculture and Soil Health

 - General Mills is leading the charge on regenerative agriculture, with industry-leading investments to help support our farmers as they shift agriculture in North America towards more sustainable practices.
-Read more our work here.
+Read more about our work here.

 - During 2018 Farmer Bill negotiations, we supported the Soil Health and Income Protection Program (SHIPP).
 This new programs within USDA's Conservation Reserve Program will pay farmers to plant cover crops on their land for three to five years.